 Yes.
 Check NYU Global sites course equivalency information here.

 Due to the high volume of applications, individual messages to confirm receipt of applications will not be possible.
-Interview invitations will be sent out starting from mid-August until all positions are filled.
-Interviews will be conducted from Monday, Aug 16.
+Interview invitations will be sent out to a selected group of candidates before Friday January 14th.